oracle/truffleruby/doc/user/compatibility.md

 don't yet know where to put a corresponding call to `void *rb_tr_release_handle(void *native)`.
 Use `VALUE rb_tr_managed_from_handle_or_null(void *native)` if the handle may be `NULL`.

+#### Mixing native and managed in C global variables

+C global variables can contain native data or they can contain managed data, but they cannot contain both in the same program run.
+If you have a global you assign `NULL` to (`NULL` being just `0` and so a native address) you cannot then assign managed data to this variable.

 #### Variadic functions